Committees

 Committee members

 The Acquisitions Committee is responsible for creating and maintaining connections with organisations outsite of the SPIL.
 The SPIL is composed of over a thousand students and maintains multiple means of promotion (the monthly newsletter, DEBAT, social media).
 Because of this, SPIL is an attractive opportunities for companies and organisations from a variety of sectors.
 The Acquisitions Committee tries to discover new possibilities to cooperate with these companies and organisations in order to bring the benefits or expertise tha the groups offer and vice versa.
-They also bring out two merchandise items per year.
-Previously we have seen a SPIL water bottle, a SPIL umbrella, a SPIL bicycle package and the SPIL card holder.
+They also bring out a new merch item every year.
+Previously we have seen a SPIL water bottle, a SPIL umbrella, a SPIL shot glass and the SPIL cards.

 Commissioner